AdobeDocs/experience-manager-cloud-service.en/help/assets/collections.md

 ---
-title: Manage Collections in content module of Adobe GenStudio
+title: Manage Collections in Content Hub
-description: Manage Collections in content module of Adobe GenStudio
+description: Manage Collections in Content Hub
 role: User
 ---
-# Manage collections in [!DNL content module of Adobe GenStudio] {#manage-collections}
+# Manage collections in [!DNL Content Hub] {#manage-collections}

 <!-- ![Manage collections](assets/manage-collections.jpg) -->
 ![Manage collections](assets/manage-collection.png)

 A collection refers to a set of assets that can be shared among users.
 A collection can include assets from different locations while maintaining their referential integrity.

-[!DNL Content module of Adobe GenStudio] lets you create public collections.
+[!DNL Content Hub] lets you create public collections.
 These collections are accessible to all the entitled users, creating a shared space where multiple users can efficiently access and utilize content.
 Collections promote collaborative use of resources for increased efficiency and convenience.
 Within the collection browse page, you can:

 * **Create**: Create one or more collections.
 * **View**: View the assets and their properties.